 Co-Parenting & Creating Memories for the Kids over the Summer when Divorced

-Remember the quality of time is more important than quantity of time and consider what time frame will best allow your children to have a positive, stress-free visit.
-Parents that plan and want their children to have a positive summer vacation, go a long way to helping their children have a healthy and happy childhood.
-Allow summer to grow your children’s experiences and memories with both parents.
+Remember, the quality of time is more important than the quantity of time.
+Consider what time frame will best allow your children to have a positive, stress-free visit.
+Parents that plan and work with each other and their children to have a positive summer vacation are more successful at helping them have a happy and healthy childhood.
+Summer is a great time to grow your children’s experiences and memories with both parents.